 Mathematics, Secondary Education, BS

-Credit toward a mathematics major will not be given in any MATH course with a grade less than C (2.0).
-See Section 8, Academic Programs, College of Education, Licensure, for NC teacher licensure requirements.
+Credit toward the degree will not be given in any MATH course with a grade less than C- (1.7) and in any MATE course or professional course with grade less than C (2.0).
+See for NC teacher licensure requirements.
 Minimum degree requirement is of credit as follows:

 1. Foundations curriculum plus special requirements for licensure including those listed below - 42 s.h.

 (For information about courses that carry foundations curriculum credit see .)

 - MATE 2700 - Applications in Statistics and Probability

 - MATE 2800 - Discrete Mathematics: Explorations and Applications

 - MATE 3300 - Geometry for High School Teachers

 - MATE 3367 - Mathematical Modeling

 - MATH 2171 - Calculus I